rcasto/simple-starter/README.md

 To ease development there are separate commands that can be used to watch files for changes and update the application without the need to restart the server.

-You can make this happen by running the command `npm run dev`
+You can make this happen by running the command `npm run dev` Hack away, and reload the page to see your changes.